parallax/nova-masked-field/readme.md

     ```

 ### Issues
-- If you have any issues then please open up a ticket on Github, or find me on twitter @data-runner
+- If you have any issues then please open up a ticket on Github, or find me [on twitter (click here)](https://twitter.com/JaeToole)